Ventient Energy A'Chruach Wind Farm Community Fund

 Who can apply?

-Groups and organisations working to benefit people in any of the four communities can apply.
+Groups and organisations working to benefit people in any of the three communities can apply.
 You don’t need to be a registered charity to apply, but your group/organisation must meet our standard eligibility criteria.

 Applications from groups/organisations located out with the fund area will be considered on a case-by-case basis.
 They must demonstrate a clear benefit for residents within the fund area.